Edmonton Winter Triathlon & Ice Duathlon

 The Silver Skate Festival is home to the Edmonton Winter Triathlon (EWT), which challenges all levels of athletes to run, skate and ski to frosty victory.

 Run - Skate - Ski

-Athletes have the option of flying solo, participating with their families or entering a team of friends -- max five people.
-Teams and families can split the race among team members as they choose and can pass the relay baton as often as they like.
-Participants are grouped into women's, men's, mixed, and family teams.
+Athletes can fly solo, participate with their family, or enter a team of friends (up to five people).
+Teams and Families can split the race as they choose and pass the baton as often as they like.

-The first part of the race involves running a 2.8km or 5.3km distance on the perimeter road around the park.
-Athletes run around a 1250m, out-and-back course: 2 laps (Short Course) or 3 laps (Long Course).
+The race starts with a run of 3.6 on the road around the park.
+Athletes run around a 1800m, out-and-back course: 2 laps.

 Part Two: Skate